-We welcome feature films, narrative and documentary, as well as shorts from emerging filmmakers.
-All films are watched by a selection panel which numbered up to 20 people in 2022.
-Films selected for the festival will allow filmmakers access to new audiences in a town that has been home to arts festivals through the decades and home to many celebrities who live in the area.
-Films will also have the opportunity to be screened online via YourScreen.
+All films are watched by a selection panel, diverse in makeup.
+Films selected for the festival allow filmmakers access to new audiences in the town which has been home to arts festivals through the decades and is home to many celebrities who live in the area.

-For the past two years, there has been one award and that is BEST FILM.
-It is open only to emerging filmmakers with their first or second feature film, (on occasion we may accept a third feature film).
+For the past four years, there has been one award and that is BEST FILM.
+It is open only to emerging filmmakers with their first or second feature film.

 Previous winners: